ruanyf/webpack-demos/README.md

 ## Demo03: Babel-loader ([source](https://github.com/ruanyf/webpack-demos/tree/master/demo03))

-Loaders are preprocessors which transform a resource file of your app （[more info](http://webpack.github.io/docs/using-loaders.html)）.
+Loaders are preprocessors which transform a resource file of your app ([more info](http://webpack.github.io/docs/using-loaders.html)).
 For example, [Babel-loader](https://www.npmjs.com/package/babel-loader) can transform JSX/ES6 file into JS file.
 Official doc has a complete list of [loaders](http://webpack.github.io/docs/list-of-loaders.html).

 `main.jsx` is a JSX file.